An APC is the gold standard for dyslexia assessors, and illustrates a commitment to ongoing

 Areas I cover include: Buckinghamshire, Gerrards Cross.
 Chalfont.
 St. Peter.
 Chalfont.
 St. Giles.
 Amersham.
 Marlow, Beaconsfield.

-On the day of the assessment, I will conduct tests that help me form a view of the child's:
+On the day of the assessment, I will conduct tests that help me form a view of the child's.
+The areas tested will vary from child to child, but will generally some or all of these areas:

 I then combine the results of the tests with the background information to write a